isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector.md

 ---
 title: Configure a data source connector
 description: Learn how to configure a data source connector
+exl-id: 8ea76dd1-120e-4d0f-b89a-034cb8643a54
 ---
 # Configure a data source connector

 AEM Guides provides out-of-the-box connectors for JIRA, SQL (MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MariaDB, H2DB), AdobeCommerce, and ElasticSearch databases.
 You can also add other connectors by extending the default interfaces.
 The following configuration helps you to easily add the various data sources.
 Once added, you can view the data sources in the Web Editor.